Open FebNov 2021

 Enter the blood stream, Magic School Bus style, and check it out from the inside.

 There’s no single cure for cancer, because each cancer is a complex system.

 Cancer is out-of-control growth of cells in the body.
 But it’s not disorganised.
-Rather than growing as a random blob, cancer cells are able to self-organise in ways that help them grow, for example by blocking out immune cells or making their own blood vessels to be able to feed themselves.
+Rather than growing as a random blob, cancer cells are able to self-organise in ways that help them grow, for example by blocking out immune cells or making their own blood vessels to feed themselves.

 Chimeric antigen receptor T cell (CAR-T) therapy harnesses the body’s immune system to fight cancer.

 CAR-T cells are made from a patient’s own T cells, key cells of the immune system.
 The T cells are isolated from a sample of the patient’s blood and then genetically modified to express a chimeric antigen receptor (CAR) on their surface.
 The CAR is targeted to recognise a specific marker on the surface of cancer cells.